 Lastly, privacy, privacy, and privacy.
 People don’t like to provide details about themselves.
 That’s why some of them scanned the code but didn’t proceed with the registration.

 This was also a consequence of including LinkedIn as the only way of signing up, not everyone had an account.
-Maybe including Github would have been a better idea on a tech conference.
+Maybe including Github would have been a better idea at a tech conference.

 We learn from mistakes

-The QR experience actually worked quite good as a proof of concept.
-With this experience, we where able to recognize how our target acts towards a QR.
+The QR experience actually worked quite well as a proof of concept.
+With this experience, we were able to recognize how our target acts towards a QR.
 We found insights that could make this experience much more effective.

 So for next Laracon…

-We really enjoyed our time at Laracon, learnt a lot and made amazing friends and colleagues.
-It’s beyond any doubt that we’re coming back, and taking with us back home everything we learnt… mainly not taking for granted that tech geniuses know how to scan a QR!!
+We really enjoyed our time at Laracon, learned a lot and made amazing friends and colleagues.
+It’s beyond any doubt that we’re coming back, and taking with us back home everything we learned… mainly not taking for granted that tech geniuses know how to scan a QR!!